Our Pick for Best Flanger Pedal

 Flanger pedals work by splitting your guitar’s sound into two identical signals.
 One is your original or ‘dry’ sound, the others is a ‘wet’ signal which is delayed.
 Put them together, and you get that warped, whooshing noise that sounds like jet plane sweeps or something from outer space!

-As a modulation effect, they work by splitting your guitar’s sound into two identical signals, one of which is delayed.
-This creates the warped, whooshing effect which is popular amongst psychedelic guitarists.
-They’ve been popular since the 1960s, with notable uses coming from artists including Jimi Hendrix, Eddie Van Halen, and John Squire.
+This guitar pedal has been popular since the 1960s, with notable uses coming from artists including Jimi Hendrix, Eddie Van Halen, and more recently, the Stone Roses’ John Squire.

 - Buyer’s Guide – Key Considerations